 e) Start Paid Marketing to Outreach Target Customers

+You can't avoid paid marketing when you are researching how to sell a product to a customer.
 Paid marketing is a marketing strategy where a company targets its potential clients based on interests, community, and prior interactions with the brand.
 As you know organic marketing is almost free.
 But organic or free marketing isn't actually enough to get exponential growth in your business.

 The average ROI of Google Ads is 2:1 which means you'll earn $2 for every $1 spent.